 KK: Well I still love my country.
 I am a patriot of my country.
 I said some bad things about it before but I was too young to understand what I was saying, so I just wanted to apologize in front of all Russian fans and KHL fans.
 I don’t know if I would go to play in the KHL because I want to try to make my career in the NHL, but if something will go wrong, I will always be happy to come back to play for the Russian National Team.
 But now I will do anything it takes to become an NHL player because it has been my dream since childhood.

 Take it or leave it people.
 Kirill Kabanov ain’t what he used to be when he was drafted 7th overall to Moncton.
-Being only 18 he isn’t necessarily “all grown up” but he is heading down the right road.
-3 days ago Kirill Kabanov signed a three-year entry level contract to join the New York Islanders on his road to becoming an NHL player.
+Being 18-years old, he isn’t necessarily “all grown up”, but he is heading down the right road.
+Three days ago, Kirill Kabanov signed a three-year entry level contract to join the New York Islanders on his road to becoming an NHL player.
 The term “bust” has been thrown around too often in Kabanov’s case because of a few bad incidents.
-These potential risk situations could have damaged his entire career but instead, he learned from it and progressed over the entire season.
+These potential risk situations could have damaged his entire career, but he learned from it and progressed over the entire season.
 The media attention and lack of fan support have fueled his fire and he fully intends to prove the naysayers wrong.

-I’m twenty one years old and haven’t been through anywhere close to what Kirill Kabanov has gone through in his life.
-With a new outlook on his career as a professional the Russian may shock some fans and produce at a tremendous level as a rookie.
+With a new outlook on his career, the Russian may shock some fans and produce at a tremendous level as a rookie.
 But no matter what he may say or do there will always be people who will despise him as a player and person, hoping he fails.
-Kirill Kabanov will pay no attention to it, skate effortlessly, set up plays, pull some sick dekes, score his goals, and say, “Haters gonna hate.”
+Kirill Kabanov will pay no attention to it, skate effortlessly, set up plays, pull some sick moves, score his goals, and repeat in his head, “Haters gonna hate.”